theregistrationsystem/customly/README.md

 ## config

-You define you custom field types in a config file:
+You first define your custom field types in a config file:

 - Create a customly.config file under `config/initializers`